Multi-messenger Probes of Inflationary Fluctuations and Primordial Black Holes: Acknowledgements

 \section{Acknowledgements}

-We thank Christopher Berry, Christian Byrnes, Yi Feng, Juan Garcia-Bellido, Keisuke Inomata and Antonio Riotto for various discussions on PBHs, GWs and distortions, and especially Joseph Romano for his illuminating comments and explanations on PTAs.
+We thank Christopher Berry, Christian Byrnes, Jens Chluba, Yi Feng, Juan Garcia-Bellido, Keisuke Inomata and Antonio Riotto for various discussions on PBHs, GWs and distortions, and especially Joseph Romano for his illuminating comments and explanations on PTAs.
 C\"U dedicates this work to the memory of Metin Lokumcu, Ali Ulvi and Aysin B\"uy\"uknohut\c{c}u.
-C\"U is supported by European Structural and Investment Funds and the Czech Ministry of Education, Youth and Sports (Project CoGraDS - CZ.$02.1.01/0.0/0.0/15\_003/0000437$).
+C\"U is supported by European Structural and Investment Funds and the Czech Ministry of Education, Youth and Sports (Project CoGraDS - CZ.$02.1.01/0.0/0.0/15\_003/0000437$) and thanks Sabancı University, Ersin G\"o\u{g}\"{u}\c{s} and Yuki Kaneko for their hospitality.
 EDK is supported by a Faculty Fellowship from the Azrieli Foundation.